luizamaro11/calculator-app/README.md

 # Frontend Mentor - Calculator app solution

-This is a solution to the [Fylo dark theme landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/fylo-dark-theme-landing-page-5ca5f2d21e82137ec91a50fd).
+This is a solution to the [Calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29).
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents